 Walt Paczowski knows surveys and believes they are very useful for making decisions.
 "They take us into a realm of possibilities, which is where decision makers often need to go," he says.

-He's leading seminars on how to get the most from survey data on Aug.
-23 in Minneapolis, MN, and Sept.
-7 in Princeton, NJ.
-It's a complimentary seminar designed for market researchers and consumer researchers who do survey analysis.
-In advance of his talk, he gave us a sense of the opportunities and challenges involved in survey research.
+He leads seminars for JMP on how to get the most from survey data.
+In advance of a couple of recent talks, he gave us a sense of the opportunities and challenges involved in survey research.

 In general, there is no limit to the type of problems or questions that can be addressed through survey research; all the problems and questions decision makers confront, whether in business or government, require information for their solutions.